Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 BUSTER BROWN continued advancing as their first single, “Buster Brown“, was issued by Mushroom Records in July of 1974.
 Before year’s end, the full-length, début studio album ‘Something To Say‘ – produced by famous Aussie rocker Lobby Loyde (aka John Baslington Lyde of Purple Hearts, Wild Cherries, Billy Thorpe & The Aztecs) – also arrived from the label.
 It was a definite high point for the band because the looming 1975 year saw an abundance of change, and much more, head their way.

-A major one occured right as 1974 came to a close, Phil Rudd left the band to join an early version of the one he found his true fame in, AC/DC.
+A major one occurred right as 1974 came to a close, Phil Rudd left the band to join an early version of the one he found his true fame in, AC/DC.
 Anderson, Leach, and Wilson carried on with a revamped BUSTER BROWN that included Dennis Millar on guitar and Trevor Young on drums.
 The introductory album continued to attract listeners and fans while a second single and the album’s title track, “Something to Say“, was released.
 For whatever reasons, this line up of band personnel was short-lived.

-Anderson sought once again to salvage things and formed a third version of BUSTER BROWN in late 1975, comprised of Ken Firth on bass (ex-Tully), Billy Miller on guitar and vocals, Dave Springfield on guitar, and Dallas ‘Digger‘ Royal (ex-Band Of Talabene) on drums.
-However, the continuation of BUSTER BROWN just did not seem to be in the cards and before the year came to close, the band had reached its end.
+Anderson sought once again to salvage things and formed the third version of BUSTER BROWN in late 1975, comprised of Ken Firth on bass (ex-Tully), Billy Miller on guitar and vocals, Dave Springfield on guitar, and Dallas ‘Digger‘ Royal (ex-Band Of Talabene) on drums.
+However, the continuation of BUSTER BROWN just did not seem to be in the cards and before the year came to a close, the band had reached its end.

 The alumni of BUSTER BROWN went on to participate in other musical undertakings… like The Ferrets, a band with Ken Firth, Brian Miller, and Dave Springfield.
 As mentioned above, Phil Rudd joined AC/DC in 1975, and remained there until 1983; then again from 1994 to 2015, and was inducted into the Rock & Roll Hall Of Fame with the band in 2003.

-Vocalist Gary ‘Angry‘ Anderson joined the now world renowned Australian hard rockers Rose Tattoo in 1976, where he remains to this day.
+Vocalist Gary ‘Angry‘ Anderson joined the now world-renowned Australian hard rockers Rose Tattoo in 1976, where he remains to this day.
 In time, his former bandmates Geordie Leach and Dallas ‘Digger‘ Royall regrouped with him in Rose Tattoo.
 He has also worked as a television presenter, reporter, and actor, along with other endeavors.
 On Australia Day 1993 (January 26th), Anderson was made a Member Of The Order Of Australia for his tireless work in his role as a youth advocate, where he champions causes to empower young people.

 Over the years, Australia’s BUSTER BROWN has continued to win over fans through their discovery of the band, a true “one album wonder” with ‘Something To Say‘.
 Respected rock historian Ian McFarlane said the following of BUSTER BROWN: